Don’t Have a 20% Down Payment? No Problem

 It can be a good financial decision to make a 20% down payment if you have the finances.
 But rest assured, there are many other options.
 For example:

-- Conventional Lending – Even without an FHA backed loan, you can still get a home with a low down payment.
+- Conventional Lending – Even without an FHA-backed loan, you can still get a home with a low down payment.
 You can get a conventional loan up to $412,000 with only a 5% down payment, and you can get a loan over $412,000 with a 10% down payment.

 - VA Loans – For veterans, you may qualify for a VA loan.
 VA Loans are one of the few mortgage loans that you can take with no down payment.
-Only US military veterans, reservists, members of the National Guard, and active members of the military quality for VA loans, and there are some requirements for the loan that must be met, but this can be an excellent option.
+Only US military veterans, reservists, members of the National Guard, and active members of the military qualify for VA loans, and there are some requirements for the loan that must be met, but this can be an excellent option.

 - USDA Loans – Like VA loans, USDA loans allow individuals to buy home with no money down.
-However, these mortgages are only available for low income buyers in rural areas, and do not apply to most forms of home loans.
+However, these mortgages are only available for low-income buyers in rural areas and do not apply to most forms of home loans.